cvvergara/pgrouting/doc/bellman_ford/pgr_bellmanFord.rst

    :end-before: -- q5

 .. index::
-    single: bellmanFord ; Many to Many - Experimental on v3.0
+    single: bellmanFord - Experimental; Many to Many - Experimental on v3.0

 Many to Many
 ...............................................................................